deliveredtechnologies/rulebook/README.md

 _MegaBank issues home loans.
 If an applicant's credit score is less than 600 then they must pay 4x the current rate.
 If an applicant’s credit score is between 600, but less than 700, then they must pay a an additional point on top of their rate.
 If an applicant’s credit score is at least 700 and they have at least $25,000 cash on hand, then they get a quarter point reduction on their rate.
 If an applicant is a first time home buyer then they get a 20% reduction on their calculated rate after adjustments are made based on credit score (note: first time home buyer discount is only available for applicants with a 600 credit score or greater)._

 This type of problem lends itself well to Decisions.
-As stated above, Decsisions accept one type of Fact and return a different type of Result.
-In this case, the Facts are applicant information for each applicant and the Result is whether the loan is approved or denied.
+Decsisions accept one type of Fact and return a different type of Result.
+In this case, the Fact is applicant information and the Result is the rate for the loan.
 The following code example shows how the rules for this scenario can be implemeted.

 ```java
 public class ApplicantBean {